 Welcome to the 2020 AfriMusic Song Contest

-The AfriMusic Song Contest is the first and biggest music competition platform of its kind in Africa, currently in it's third successful year, seeing winners such as singer songwriter Symphony, representing eSwatini, winning the 2018 instalment, with her song Sengikhona and singer songwriter Nonzwakazki representing South Africa, winning the 2019 contest with her song Phakama Mbokodo.
+The AfriMusic Song Contest is the first and biggest music competition platform of its kind in Africa.
+In 2018, singer songwriter Symphony, representing eSwatini, won the AfriMusic Song Contest with her song Sengikhona and singer songwriter Nonzwakazki representing South Africa, won the 2019 contest, with her song Phakama Mbokodo, which means "Rise Women".

-Both artists were awarded with an opportunity to represent their artistry and their country, with an all expenses paid international performance abroad, as part of the EuroVision Song Contest.
+Both artists were awarded with an opportunity to represent their artistry and their country, with an all-expenses paid trip to perform abroad, as part of the EuroVision Song Contest.

-The winner will be awarded with an all expenses paid trip*, to the city of Rotterdam in the Netherlands, where the 2020 EuroVision Song Contest will be held during the 12th to the 16th May 2020.
+The winner will be awarded with an all-expenses paid trip*, to the city of Rotterdam in the Netherlands, where the 2020 EuroVision Song Contest will take place during the 12th to the 16th May 2020.

 Order of Contest: